-The controversy surrounding Tiger Woods two-shot penalty at the Masters last weekend should serve as testament to just how important the rules of golf actually are; and if the greatest player in the world can get mixed up on a such a simple matter then maybe it’s a good time to clear a few things up.
+The controversy surrounding Tiger Woods two-shot penalty at the Masters last weekend should serve as a testament to just how important the rules of golf actually are, and if the greatest player in the world can get mixed upon such a simple matter then maybe it’s a good time to clear a few things up.

 Have you ever wondered what the difference is between a water hazard marked with yellow stakes and a water hazard marked with red stakes?
-In the past you’ve probably just pulled a ball out of your bag and dropped it where you think it went into the hazard but in many instances this isn’t the correct procedure.
-Depending on where your ball went in and what kind of hazard it is, you may have have a number of options at your disposal.
+In the past, you’ve probably just pulled a ball out of your bag and dropped it where you think it went into the hazard but in many instances, this isn’t the correct procedure.
+Depending on where your ball went in and what kind of hazard it is, you may have a number of options at your disposal.

-Option 1: Similar to a yellow staked hazard, you must identify the point where your ball crossed into the water, but instead of dropping as far back as you want in between that spot and the pin, you must drop within two club lengths (no closer to the hole).
+Similar to a yellow-staked hazard, you must identify the point where your ball crossed into the water, but instead of dropping as far back as you want in between that spot and the pin, you must drop within two club lengths (no closer to the hole).

 It’s also important to note that because lateral hazards generally run parallel to the hole, you also have the option to identify the point where your ball crossed the hazard and go directly across to the other side to drop.

 Once again, you can only do this if that location is NO CLOSER TO THE HOLE (most players don’t know that they have this option and in many instances, you can gain a distinct advantage by going to the other side of the water hazard).

 Obviously, your other option in both these scenarios is to roll up your pants and get in the water to hit your ball.
 A good rule of thumb here, if less than half the ball is showing, don’t even attempt to hit it.